manuel-barreiro/CodeWars/README.md

 **Tech used:** JavaScript

-Everyday, the first thing I do is solve a Codewar!
+Everyday, the first thing I do is solve a Codewar

 ## Optimizations